- Blog

 With a weighted GPA scale, regardless of the upper limit, an A student will have a higher GPA than 4.0.
 Any grade point average above 4.0 will indicate to colleges that the high school uses a weighted GPA scale, as such a number is impossible in an unweighted system.

-What is a Good Weighted GPA?
+What Is a Good Weighted GPA?

 That question is extremely hard to answer because of the variance in GPA scales used by different high schools, as well as the different class levels available at different high schools.
-In general, a student aiming for the most selective schools should aim to have a GPA as close to the maximum as they can manage.
+In general, a student aiming for the most selective colleges should aim to have a GPA as close to the maximum as they can manage.
 That is, if the GPA scale is out of 4.5, they should have a 4.4 or higher, a 4.9 or higher for a 5.0 scale, and so on.
-Just as with unweighted GPAs, admissions officers are looking for good grades in honors, advanced and AP courses.
+Just as with unweighted GPAs, admissions officers are looking for good grades in honors, advanced, and AP courses.

 Spark Admissions has the highest college admissions success rate in the country